tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Soyuz 7K-OK
 - Zenit-2
 - Voskhod 3KV

-### Q: What was the name of the first Bulgarian personal computer?
-- **Correct Answer:** IMKO-1
-- Pravetz 82
-- Pravetz 8D
-- IZOT 1030

 ### Q: What was the name of the first front-wheel-drive car produced by Datsun (now Nissan)?